rushab-shah/indigo/about.md

 ## Hello there, I'm Rushab! 👋

 ### 💻 About Me
-- I'm a CS student at NYU Courant with 4 years of experience in software development & engineering
+- I'm a recent CS graduate from NYU Courant with 4+ years of experience in software development & engineering
-- Currently, I'm about to graduate and am open to full-time SDE roles
+- Currently, I'm am open to full-time SDE roles

 ### 🎓 Education
-- Pursuing Master's in Computer Science at NYU Courant
+- Master's degree in Computer Science at NYU Courant
 - Bachelor's degree in Computer Engineering from Pune Institute of Computer Technology

 ### 🔧 Skills